United States Capitol revolutionary war and beyond header United States Capitol

 5th Amendment - Self-Incrimination Clause

-Have you ever heard the phrases "pleading the fifth" or "You have the right to remain silent.
+Have you ever heard the phrase, "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law?"
-If you have, you probably know that these phrases are based on the 5th Amendment's Self-Incrimination Clause, which guarantees that you do not have to testify against yourself in criminal proceedings.
+This is the opening statement of the "Miranda warning" that is read to people when they are being arrested.
+This statement, along with "pleading the 5th" have been popularized in many movie courtroom and arrest scenes.
+They have made the Self-Incrimination Clause of the 5th Amendment one of the most familiar parts of the Constitution to the American public.
+This clause guarantees that you do not have to testify against yourself in criminal proceedings.

 The Self-Incrimination Clause reads like this: